ajfriesen/ajfriesen.com/content/en/post/rancher-overview/index.md

 - Kubernetes Cluster backups, upgrades, etc
 - One place to manage a lot

-Listing all features of Rancher does not make sense and I am not saying to use Rancher.
+Listing all features of Rancher does not make sense here.
-I just want you to know, that all this is taken care of and that is the real reason to choose a Kubernetes distribution.
+I just want you to know, that all lot is taken care of and that is the real reason to choose a Kubernetes distribution.
 This is basic and important stuff which you would need to implement by yourself.
 Pick your flavor and go with it like Linux distributions :wink:.

 ## rke - Rancher Kubernetes Engine

-Rancher2 is not the tool which creates the User Clusters.
+Rancher2 is the shiny web interface and API everybody talks about. rke is the Kuerbetes installer which you use to create Kubernetes clusters with when using Rancher.

-It is rke which will run in Rancher.
+It is rke which does the magic in Rancher.
 Rancher is packed with a certain version of rke.
 If you just want a Kubernetes Cluster to play with you can use several tools like: